 Hit the heights like George Clooney, see Baja like Eva Longoria and make a great getaway with Sarah Jessica Parker.

-Located in the glacier-topped Swiss Alps, St. Moritz has attracted the well connected and well bred since its inception as an Alpine winter resort in 1864.
-A two-time host of the Winter Olympics, St. Moritz became the pinnacle of VIP nightlife in the 1960s and 1970s, when all-night parties there were frequented by Andy Warhol, Brigitte Bardot and a swarm of jet-setters.
-No wonder that George Clooney celebrates winter at BADRUTT’S PALACE HOTEL (pictured, above, badruttspalace.com)
+Located in the glacier-topped Swiss Alps, St. Moritz has attracted the well connected since 1864.
+A two-time host of the Winter Olympics, St. Moritz became the pinnacle of VIP nightlife in the 1960s and 1970s.
+That’s when all-night parties there were frequented by Andy Warhol, Brigitte Bardot and a swarm of jet-setters.
+No wonder George Clooney winters at Badrutt’s Palace Hotel.

-Opened in 1896, Badrutt’s occupies four acres in the center of town — complete with its own luxury complex of designer boutiques and jewelers.
+Opened in 1896, Badrutt’s occupies four acres in the center of town.
+It comes complete with its own luxury complex of designer boutiques and jewelers.
 An architectural mélange of Gothic façades and Tudor arches, the hotel rises like a castle above Lake St. Moritz.
-Its 157 guest rooms and suites are furnished with period antiques; each chamber is unique.
-Balconies face the lake for panoramic views of the Eastern Alps.
+Its 157 guest rooms and suites are furnished with period antiques.
+Each chamber is unique.
+Balconies face the lake for panoramic views of the Alps.

-Often known as “the living room of St. Moritz,” Badrutt’s Le Grand Hall is an eye-popping repository of art and fanciful memorabilia, with many pieces left to the hotel by guests who once spent entire seasons in residence.
-Coffered ceilings and neo-baroque paintings evoke a Renaissance palace, which made a fitting backdrop for one of Boris Becker’s weddings.
+Often known as “the living room of St. Moritz,” Badrutt’s Le Grand Hall is an eye-popping repository of art and fanciful memorabilia.
+Many pieces were left to the hotel by guests.
+Coffered ceilings and neo-baroque paintings evoke a Renaissance palace.
+It made fitting backdrop for one of Boris Becker’s weddings.

 In addition to the endless revels at its infamous King’s club, events at Badrutt include an “In Concert” series featuring performers such as burlesque icon Dita von Teese and songstress Ute Lemper.
-Badrutt’s also sponsors signature St. Moritz events such as the Snow Polo World Cup and White Turf, a horse race conducted on a frozen lake, and a short hike away, you can sink your teeth into some cool jazz at the Dracula Club.
+Badrutt’s also sponsors signature St. Moritz events.
+These include the Snow Polo World Cup and White Turf, a horse race conducted on a frozen lake.
+A short hike away, you can sink your teeth into some cool jazz at the Dracula Club.

-Few couples were more celebrated during the 1920s than F. Scott Fitzgerald and his wife Zelda, who created fashionable scenes from the South of France to the “West Egg” of New York’s Long Island.
-The Fitzgeralds would have been equally at home at GLENMERE MANSION (pictured, above, glenmeremansion.com) in the lower Hudson Valley, where celebrities such as Justin Timberlake, Jessica Biel, and Tyra Banks have toasted the good life
+Few couples were more celebrated during the 1920s than F. Scott Fitzgerald and his wife Zelda.
+They created fashionable scenes from the South of France to the “West Egg” of New York’s Long Island.
+The Fitzgeralds would have been equally at home at Glenmere Mansion in the lower Hudson Valley.
+Celebrities such as Justin Timberlake, Jessica Biel, and Tyra Banks have toasted the good life there.

-Glenmere was designed by Carrère and Hastings, the architects behind Manhattan’s beautiful beaux-arts New York Public Library.
-The mansion was built in 1911 for Robert Goelet, who hosted numerous Gatsby-esque parties there — with guests such as Babe Ruth and the Duke and Duchess of Windsor.
+Glenmere was designed by Carrère and Hastings.
+They’re the architects behind Manhattan’s beautiful beaux-arts New York Public Library.
+The mansion was built in 1911 for Robert Goelet, who hosted numerous Gatsby-esque parties there.
+His guests included Babe Ruth and the Duke and Duchess of Windsor.
 The 3,000-acre estate is crowned by a 35-room hilltop Tuscan villa overlooking Glenmere Lake.

-Glenmere’s 21st-century renaissance commenced in 2005 when proprietors Dan DeSimone and Alan Stenberg bought the mansion and reopened it as a luxury hotel and spa with 18 guest accommodations and two restaurants.
-Some guests at Glenmere — such as Hillary and Bill Clinton — choose to swoop in via personal helicopter to the estate’s front lawn, where Glenmere’s butlers await their arrival.
+Glenmere’s 21st-century renaissance commenced in 2005 when proprietors Dan DeSimone and Alan Stenberg bought the mansion.
+They reopened it as a luxury hotel and spa with 18 guest accommodations and two restaurants.
+Some guests at Glenmere — such as Hillary and Bill Clinton — choose to swoop in via personal helicopter to the estate’s front lawn.
+Glenmere’s butlers await their arrival.

-The expansive grounds of the estate include lush meadows, fountains, a pool pavilion, and formal Italian gardens originally designed by notable landscape architect Beatrix Farrand.
-Within the Gilded Age mansion, you’ll find marble staircases and columned porticoes, a mahogany paneled library and a spa complete with a bathhouse and a hammam.
+The expansive grounds of the estate include lush meadows, fountains, a pool pavilion, and formal Italian gardens.
+The latter were originally designed by notable landscape architect Beatrix Farrand.
+Within the Gilded Age mansion, you’ll find marble staircases and columned porticoes and a mahogany paneled librar.
+There’s also a spa complete with a bathhouse and a hammam.
 Guest accommodations feature working fireplaces, terraces, curated antiques and fine art.
-And the spirit of Scott and Zelda is celebrated in perpetuity by Glenmere’s signature Gatsby martini.
+And the spirit of Scott and Zelda is celebrated in perpetuity by Glenmere’s signature Gatsby Martini.

 Situated at the southernmost tip of Mexico’s Baja California Peninsula, Los Cabos remained remote and rural for much of the 20th century.
 That’s one reason why Hollywood stars like Lucille Ball and Ava Gardner and politicos including former president Dwight Eisenhower began traveling there via yacht and private jet.

-Originally built in 1956 as a 15-room hideaway, ONE&ONLY PALMILLA (pictured, above, oneandonlyresorts.com) opened in 2004, and celebrities such as Eva Longoria, Jennifer Aniston, Demi Moore, Ashton Kutcher, and Cindy Crawford began clustering at the resort — particularly at the its 10,000-square-foot Villa Cortez.
+Originally built in 1956 as a 15-room hideaway, One&only Palmilla opened in 2004, and celebrities such as Eva Longoria, Jennifer Aniston, Demi Moore, Ashton Kutcher, and Cindy Crawford began clustering at the resort — particularly at the its 10,000-square-foot Villa Cortez.
 Modeled on a Mexican hacienda and surrounded by lush tropical gardens, the villa offers four bedrooms with en suite bathrooms, a private screening room, infinity pool, whirlpool, fire pits, personal spa and gym.
 A retractable living room wall allows for open-air access to the expansive beachfront veranda.

 Perched on a hilltop, the resort’s new Villa One is even bigger at 14,000 private square feet, resembling a sleek glass house with panoramic views of the Sea of Cortez and Los Cabos.
 Celebs appreciate its separate Butler Suite and a dedicated household staff, including a fitness trainer and spa therapist.
 Plus, the Villa One pantry is stocked according to guests’ personal tastes, complete with private wine cellar — for $12,500 a night.